 This article briefly outlines the basic steps necessary to install and run Memgraph on Linux with Docker.

-- Installed Docker.
-Instructions on how to do this can be found on the official Docker website.
+Instructions on how to install Docker can be found on the official Docker website.

 Memgraph's Docker image was built with Docker version

 compatible with all newer versions.